-Garden tips: Because it requires wet soil and its roots can withstand full submersion, buttonbush makes a great addition to pond and lake edges and wetland depressions.
-It can sometimes appear ragged, but can be pruned to encourage denser foliage.
-Seeds should be gathered in late summer or early fall before the flowerheads dry out.
-Note that buttonbush does have a tendency to colonize if not maintained.
+Garden tips: Because Buttonbush requires wet soil and its roots can withstand full submersion, it makes a great addition to pond and lake edges and wetland depressions.
+While it can withstand shade, the plant will be leggier with more open foliage than when in full sun.
+Plants can be pruned in the spring to shape and to encourage denser foliage.
+Seeds can be gathered in late summer or early fall before the flowerheads dry out and will germinate without any treatment.

 Caution: The foliage is toxic to both humans and livestock.